ToF-/Domain/README.md

 $ program1 data/empty.csv ⏎

 ```
-None of these conditions is adequately managed by our program, which means that given certain inputs, some of our functions will not return a value, and the program will halt.
+None of these conditions is adequately managed, which means that given certain inputs, some of the functions will not return a value, and the program will halt.
 Let's change this.

 ## Program #2: responding to failure conditions